piotrwyszynski/Zamotana/README.md

-# Zamota.com
+# Zamotana.com

-One Page Site, full RWD.
+One Page Site, RWD.
+The site was made thanks to Agata Chojnacka who gave me permission to use the brand of her store.

-Link:
+## Link:

 https://piotrwyszynski.github.io/Zamotana/

 Final project at CodersLab course.

-Tools:
+## Tools:

 - HTML5